When Do Babies Start Sitting Up?

 Life with baby is filled with firsts—first bath, first yawn, first smile, first word.
 For new parents, it’s common to wonder, “when do babies sit up?”
-What could be more exciting than watching baby finally sitting up on his own with those chubby legs sticking out, ready to make new discoveries?
-Baby sitting up independently is a major achievement since it gives her a fresh perspective on the world and sets the stage for crawling, pulling up and walking.
+And what could be more exciting than finally watching baby sit up on their own, with those chubby legs sticking out, ready to make new discoveries?
+Baby sitting up by themselves is a major milestone that sets the stage for crawling, pulling up to a stand and walking.
 Before you know it, baby will be on the go!
 But first, when do babies start sitting up?
-Well, just like with other developmental milestones, the average age for baby to sit up on her own can vary.
-Here’s what you need to know about baby sitting up and how you can help baby hone this fun gross motor skill.
+Well, just like with other developmental milestones, the average age for babies to sit up on their own can vary.
+Here, experts weigh in on when you might expect to witness it, plus tips on how you can help baby hone this gross motor skill.

 Practice tummy time

-One of the best ways of teaching baby to sit up is with tummy time.
-Set a soft blanket or tummy time mat down on a firm, flat surface, and place baby belly-down on top of it.
+One of the best ways to teach baby to sit up is with tummy time.
+Set a soft blanket or mat down on a firm, flat surface, and place baby belly-down on top of it.
 Start small with about five minutes a day and then aim for around 20 to 30 minutes a day by the time baby is 3 or 4 months old.
-Moorjani suggests placing a few of baby’s favorite toys just out of his reach so he’s motivated to raise his head and reach his arms out to grab them.
-“This will help build those core muscles that are needed for holding his head up and sitting up,” Moorjani says.
+Moorjani suggests placing baby’s favorite toy just out of reach so they’re motivated to raise their head and reach their arms out to grab it.
+“This will help build those core muscles that are needed for holding the head up and sitting up,” Moorjani says.

 Give baby a helping hand

-Once baby is able to lift her head, if she’s lying on her back, try gently holding both of her hands and pulling her into a sitting position.
+Once baby is able to lift their head, if they’re lying on their back, try gently holding both of their hands and pulling them into a sitting position.
 “Babies like that—it’s fun for them,” Moorjani says.
 It also helps them get a feel for the motion that’s needed to go from lying down to sitting up.
 Just keep a close eye as you practice teaching baby to sit up—use caution to avoid baby toppling over and getting hurt.

 Prop baby up

 “Propping babies in a supported seating position can help start to strengthen muscles,” Jana says.
-A Boppy or breastfeeding support pillow makes a great bolster—or try sitting on the floor with baby sitting upright on your lap or in between your legs.
+A breastfeeding support pillow makes a great bolster.
+Or, you can try sitting on the floor with baby sitting upright on your lap or in between your legs.
 These will all help baby to feel more comfortable in a seated position.
-“At the same time it’s really important not to prop babies up for too long if they’re not developmentally ready, as it can be tiring and make baby cranky.”
+“At the same time it’s really important not to prop babies up for too long if they’re not developmentally ready, as it can be tiring and make baby cranky,” Jana adds.
 Similarly, avoid propping babies up in car seats or strollers because it doesn’t give them a chance to move, wiggle, reach and roll the way they can on a mat on the floor.

-Yep, there are toys designed to encourage baby sitting up.
+Yes, there are toys designed to encourage baby sitting up.
 Jana recommends stationary play centers, such as ExerSaucers, because they provide 3- and 4-month-olds the support they need to start playing upright.
-Plus, there’s usually plenty to keep them engaged from lights and sounds to pull toys.
-Or you can try a multi-stage booster seat (like the Mamas and Papas Baby Bud), which helps prop infants upright for playtime and mealtime.
-And lastly, to keep baby interested in staying upright, you may also want to try playing with interactive activity balls or cubes or colorful stacking toys.
+Plus, there’s usually plenty to keep them engaged, from lights and sounds to pull toys.
+Or, to keep baby interested in staying upright, you may also want to try playing with interactive activity balls, cubes or colorful stacking toys.
 Again, just be mindful not to force baby to stay upright for longer than they’re ready.

 It’s perfectly natural for babies to reach developmental milestones in their own time.
-We’ve consulted the experts to tell us when do babies start sitting up.
 “Don’t get too worried if another baby is doing something before your baby,” Moorjani says.
-If, however, baby doesn’t have good head control by 7 months, hasn’t mastered sitting unsupported by 9 months, or if something just seems off, bring it up with your pediatrician.
+If, however, baby doesn’t have good head control by 7 months, hasn’t mastered sitting unsupported by 9 months or if something just seems off, bring it up with your pediatrician.
 It may be nothing, but if there’s a developmental delay, you’ll want to catch it early so it can be addressed right away—especially since early intervention can make a significant difference when it comes to addressing developmental delays.

-Once baby has learned to sit up unsupported, it’s time to childproof your home because—guess what?—crawling is next on the list, typically between 6 and 10 months, followed by pulling up to stand.
-That means in a very short time, anything within reach of baby’s curious hands is going to be grabbed, pulled, yanked—and also possibly put in baby’s mouth (just something to keep in mind).
-Both crawling and pulling to a stand require torso strength and coordination, so those skills progress organically once baby is a confident sitter.
+Once baby has learned to sit up unassisted, it’s time to childproof your home, because—guess what?—crawling is next on the list, typically between 6 and 10 months, followed by pulling up to stand and walking.
+(Both crawling and pulling to a stand require torso strength and coordination, so those skills progress organically once baby is a confident sitter.)
+That means in a very short time, anything within reach of baby’s curious hands is going to be grabbed, pulled, yanked—and also possibly put in baby’s mouth.
+There are many exciting milestones ahead, so go ahead and babyproof your home, grab your camera and enjoy all of these precious moments.